-CHAMPS has compiled the following resources addressing adult and child/adolescent routine vaccinations, the influenza vaccine, and the COVID-19 vaccine, as well as resources that address vaccine hesitancy.
+CHAMPS has compiled the following resources addressing adult and child/adolescent routine vaccinations, the influenza vaccine, the COVID-19 vaccine, and resources that address vaccine hesitancy.

 If you utilize a clinical resource appropriate for health center clinicians and clinical support staff that is not listed on this webpage, please contact the CHAMPS Clinical Quality Improvement Director.